Student General Rules And Guidelines

 I. The term "harassment" means conduct that is so severe, pervasive, and objectively offensive that it unreasonably interferes with a person's College employment, academic performance or participation in College programs or activities and creates a working, learning, program or activity environment that a reasonable person would find intimidating, hostile or offensive.
 The conduct does not have to be threatening and may include deliberate and persistent communication that disturbs the recipient.

-J. The term "Judicial Board" means a group of persons authorized by the Dean of Student Services (or his or her designee) to consider whether a student has violated the Student Code or to review the sanction(s) imposed by the Dean of Student Services (or his or her designee) if requested by the accused.
+J. The term "Judicial Board" means a group of persons authorized by the Dean of Student Affairs (or his or her designee) to consider whether a student has violated the Student Code or to review the sanction(s) imposed by the Dean of Student Affairs (or his or her designee) if requested by the accused.

 K. The term "policy" means the written regulations of the College as found in, but not limited to, the Course Catalog, Course Schedule, the College web site and/or other written regulations and procedures available within a department or division.